abzcoding/lvim/README.md

 - sometimes `compe-tabnine` doesn't play nice, you can disable it :)
   - `lvim.builtin.tabnine = { active = false }`
 - if you wanna see the issues, remove `lvim.lsp.diagnostics.virtual_text = false`
+- i'm using skim for latex stuff, change it to zathura if you are on linux
 - Using tailwinds CSS for markdown, disable it if you want

 <!--